 How Much Metal Can You Recover From A Catalytic Converter?

-With thousands of different grades of catalytic converters out there you would need to collect, well, thousands of catalytic converters of each and then assay each of them as separate lots to get a true percentage and know what each is worth that day.
-Let’s take the copper example and apply it to a sample catalytic converter recovery.
+With thousands of different grades of catalytic converters out there, you would need to collect, well, thousands of catalytic converters of each and then assay each of them as separate lots to get a true percentage and know what each is worth that day.
+Let’s apply the copper example to a sample catalytic converter recovery.

 Let’s say that platinum is worth $100 per ounce in today’s market, a nice round number (again…we hope it’s worth more than that while you are reading this!!!).
-You find a car that has a catalytic converter, and just by chance, you have the ability to refine that cat down and get just the platinum recovered from it.
-Assuming none of the inside honeycomb was missing, and assuming that the recovery goes perfectly, maybe you get 0.5 ounces of platinum out of it, which multiply by $100 per ounce would equal $50.
+You find a car with a catalytic converter, and just by chance, you can refine that cat down and get just the platinum recovered from it.
+Assuming none of the inside honeycombs was missing and the recovery goes perfectly, maybe you get 0.5 ounces of platinum out of it, which multiplied by $100 per ounce would equal $50.

-Now you may think that that cat is now worth $50, but you are not taking a few things into account.
-The recovery process, waiting to get paid, profit from whoever you would be selling it to, etc. All of these will maybe make the cat only worth $30 on the open market and that is where the price will actually come from.
+You may think that that cat is worth $50, but you are not taking a few things into account.
+The recovery process, waiting to get paid, profit from whoever you would be selling it to, etc. All of these will make the cat only worth $30 on the open market, and that is where the price will come from.

-Since the late 2000’s the use of DPF’s (Diesel Particulate Filters) have been introduced into the diesel world as a form of a new catalytic converter.
-With diesel engines generally being a dirtier burn than gas engines, there was a problem.
-We are sure that many of you have been driving and have seen that black smoke billowing out of a dump truck or tractor trailer on the road and said…yuck!
-Well, so did many auto and truck makers and started to do something to change it (new laws helping to cut down on greenhouse emissions also had something to do with it).
+Since the late 2000s, the use of DPFs (Diesel Particulate Filters) has been introduced into the diesel world as a form of a new catalytic converter.
+There was a problem with diesel engines generally being dirtier burn than gas engines.
+We are sure that many of you have been driving and have seen that black smoke billowing out of a dump truck or tractor-trailer on the road and said…yuck!
+Well, so did many auto and truck makers, and they started to do something to change it (new laws helping to cut down on greenhouse emissions also had something to do with it).

-These new DPFs have been able to help cut down on the black smoke emissions and been able to help diesel trucks, vans, buses, and other cars burn much cleaner, more efficient…..and have created a new category of catalytic converters for scrap!
+These new DPFs have been able to help cut down on the black smoke emissions and help diesel trucks, vans, buses, and other cars burn much cleaner and more efficiently…..and have created a new category of catalytic converters for scrap!

-These DPFs and the catalytic converters that will go along with them generally have a much higher value (anywhere from 3 to 200 times!!!) then the older catalytic converters off of earlier models of the same vehicles and trucks.
-Thus…we have seen the scrap prices really start to flourish since many of these vehicles have been on the road since 2009 or so!
+These DPFs and the catalytic converters that will go along with them generally have a much higher value (anywhere from 3 to 200 times!!!) than the older catalytic converters from earlier models of the same vehicles and trucks.
+Thus…we have seen the scrap prices start to flourish since many of these vehicles have been on the road since 2009!

 How To Know The True Price Of Cats

 One answer…impossible, but we will explain.
-Unless you have 100 catalytic converters off of the same vehicle, all containing the same amount of material and are able to do an assay of those cats through a trusted processor it will be very hard to know the number of precious metals inside.
-This is why scrap yards and catalytic converter buyers exist, to buy these from you (at hopefully a fair market rate) and be able to then pair these together with other cats that they have and ship them to downstream vendors and processors.
+Unless you have 100 catalytic converters off of the same vehicle, all containing the same amount of material, and can do an assay of those cats through a trusted processor, it will be very hard to know the number of precious metals inside.
+This is why scrap yards and catalytic converter buyers exist, to buy these from you (at hopefully a fair market rate) and then pair them with other cats they have and ship them to downstream vendors and processors.